Pranav50/ToDoListMERN/README.md

 ## Quick Start

-Add your MONGO_URI to the default.json file.
+Create config folder and in that create keys.json file, after that Add your Mongo URI

 ```bash
 # Install dependencies for server